russel2512/Net_monitor/README.md

 - Program start time, up time and outage time MQTT messages will be published to a broker.
 Note – outage time can not be sent until the network is back up.

-   o	 Optional – logging of program start time, up time and outage time.
+  - Optional – logging of program start time, up time and outage time.

 **Operating Modes**